 The percentage of businesses leveraging IoT technologies has nearly doubled since 2014.
 From TVs, thermostats and door locks to medical sensors, fitness trackers, children’s toys and every gadget in between, a wide range of traditionally “dumb” things are becoming “smart,” and the number of smart devices in use around the globe will only continue growing as internet connectivity becomes a standard feature.

-With IoT device security being a hot topic among manufacturers, IoT service providers, app developers and retailers, let’s take a look at the many data privacy laws, regulations and IoT security standards centered around securing our world.
+With IoT device security being a hot topic among manufacturers, IoT service providers, app developers and retailers, let’s take a look at the many data privacy laws, and IoT regulations and security standards centered around securing our world.

 As the IoT grows, new regulatory frameworks are being developed and deployed with increasing frequency.